Killface1980/DualSense4Rockstar/README.md

 ### GTA V
 Redefined controller layout and bug fixing
 - Adds support for all weapons and switches for the adaptive triggers.
-Pistols and shotguns e.g. use a pistol trigger, while automatic guns will provide feedback according to their fire rate and strength (WIP) Automatic weapons will switch from semi automativ trigger mode to automatic mode once the gun starts firing.
+Pistols and shotguns e.g. use a pistol trigger, while automatic guns will provide feedback according to their fire rate and strength (WIP) Automatic weapons will switch from semi automatic trigger mode to automatic mode once the gun starts firing.

 ![image](https://user-images.githubusercontent.com/16738568/190234195-d3b623f1-ab29-48db-b357-997e5ba13d5f.png)

-- Adds support for all weapons and switches the adaptive feedback.
+- Adds support for all weapons to the adaptive triggers.
 Pistols and shotguns e.g. use a pistol trigger, while automatic guns will provide feedback according to their fire rate and strength (WIP).
-Automatic weapons will switch from semi automativ trigger mode to automatic mode once the gun actually starts firing.
+Automatic weapons will switch from semi automatic trigger mode to automatic mode once the gun actually starts firing.
-- (WIP)Reworked feedback during driving, depending on gear, if wheels are on ground, rpm, vehicle health etc. Adds feedback to triggers for shifting gears.
+- (WIP)Reworked feedback during driving, depending on gear, if wheels are on ground, rpm, vehicle health etc. Adds feedback to the triggers for shifting gears.
 - adds colored speedometer, brake light (mic LED)
 - Changed Player LED, police siren loop; LED will also go into siren loop if the player is not wanted and has the vehicle's siren turned on
 - Added support for DS controller new LED layout, fixing the Wanted stars not showing up
 - Support for LemonUI for config (currently triggered with F10)

 ### RDR 2
-- Added feedback for gun recoil, adapted gun trigger and gun cocking to the triggers
+- Adds support for the adaptive triggers for gun recoil, degradation, double action, automatic guns, gun cocking
-- Different trigger settings for double action revolver, hardened triggers while reloading
+- Feedback depending on the state, e.g. whooting, reloading, galloping on horse
-- Supports off hand weapons
+- Supports off hand weapons and makes the left/right trigger react accordingly
 - LEDs show current player health, can indicate the stamina and underpowered health core

 ## Installation Instructions & Download